compsocialscience/summer-institute/2020/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_participant.md

 - Once approved, we will email you a zipped folder containing the Challenge files.
 These data are available on the [OPR data archive](https://opr.princeton.edu/archive/restricted/Default.aspx), but the folder we will email you contains additional helper files.
 - To open the zipped folder, you will need a password that we will post on Slack.
 Contact your local organizer or Ian Lundberg with questions.

-Shortly before the activity, watch the video in which Matt introduces the activity (see the [curriculum](https://compsocialscience.github.io/summer-institute/curriculum) page)
+Shortly before the activity, watch the video in which Matt introduces the activity (link coming soon).

 ### Ethics: A brief note